Super Sales

 Take a dip in the Agua Azul waterfalls in Chiapas and enjoy the magnificent cascades from below

-With a full three weeks to spend in Mexico, you’ll have plenty of time to see everything mentioned in the previous itineraries plus more!
-You’ll find that few Mexico itineraries include a trip to the mountainous state of Chiapas and that’s a shame.
+With three full weeks to spend in Mexico, you’ll have plenty of time to see everything mentioned in the previous itineraries, plus more!
+You’ll find that few Mexico itineraries include a trip to the mountainous state of Chiapas, which is a shame.
 Since you have a full three weeks to spend exploring, you can add this stunning area to your list.
 Rent a place in the gorgeous town of San Cristobal de las Casas with its cool mountain weather and uniquely European vibes.
 It’s a great (and super affordable) place to spend a few days away from the heat of the rest of the country.

 Don't be shy!
 Go through our 3-week itineraries for more information.

-Get in touch with one of our travel experts in Mexico for a customized trip to Mexico for a more personalized experience.
+If you are still unsure how many days you should spend in South Korea, get in touch with one of our travel experts who can help you with a customized trip to Mexico.
 If you’d like to book a package or join a group tour, check out our Mexico tours page for more ideas.

 Plan a trip to MexicoWe offer different tour types.
 You can also chat with a local travel specialist if you want a customized tour to Mexico.